 Remember when people used to ask you what you wanted to be when you grew up?
 And you’d invariably say something like veterinarian or astronaut?
 (Why yes, I did want to become a space veterinarian.
 Dream big, I always say.)

 Ok, so maybe space vet isn’t a real option (YET), and everyone knows you can start a dog walking business or become a groomer if your idea of a perfect job is being covered in dog hair all day.
 But there are other ways you can get your doggy fix while bringing home the bones.
+Trust me, there are plenty of jobs with dogs out there for you and all the pup lovers in your life.

 Here are 10 careers that are pawfecto for crazy dog people.